Idiopathic giant bullous emphysema

-Affected patients may be asymptomatic or experience hypoxia, severe dyspnea,
+Affected patients may be asymptomatic or experience hypoxia, severe dyspnea and/or chest pain.

-The bullae tend to be on upper lobes with an asymmetric distribution, and to arise more in the paraseptal location.
+The bullae commonly involve the upper lobes with an asymmetric distribution and paraseptal location.

 - upper lobes have greater involvement

-- may have compress effect to adjacent structures (lung parenchyma atelectasis, invert the ipsilateral diaphragm or contralateral displacement of the mediastinum and displacement of junction lines)
+- may have mass effect on adjacent structures (lung parenchyma atelectasis, invert the ipsilateral diaphragm or contralateral displacement of the mediastinum and displacement of junction lines)

 High-resolution chest CT is used to assess the extent of disease and determine

-- reported size ranges of bullae include-often 1 to 20 cm in diameter, but most were 2-8 cm in diameter 2
+- the size of bullae ranges from 1 to 20 cm in diameter, but most measure 2-8 cm 2

-- usually asymmetric, with one lung involved to greater extent than the other
+- usually asymmetric, with one lung involved to a greater extent than the other

 - the presence of concomitant foci of paraseptal and centrilobular emphysema

 The condition tends to be progressive.
 Criteria for bullectomy include large bullae with significant symptoms (reduced lung function or infection).